Kottur, Kerala

 Kottur is a grama panchayat and a community development block in the Kozhikode district of Kerala, India.

 Celebrities

 The noted Malayalam poet N. N. Kakkad was born in the Avitanallur village of the Kottur panchayat.

 Location

 Koottalida is the main town in Kottur grama panchayat.
-It is around 33 km from Calicut city, and regular bus service is available from Calicut, Balussery, and Perambra.
+It is around 33 km from Kozhikode city, and regular bus service is available from Kozhikode, Balussery, and Perambra.

 Geography

 Kottur is surrounded by the hills like Thurutha Mala, Chengodu Mala, Vazhora and Vallora.

 Temples

 There are many locally famous temples in this panchayat: Neeroth Sree Maha Vishnu Kshethram Lakshmi Narayana temple, Avitanallur, Thrikkuttissery Mahadeva Kshethram, Chundali Shiva Kshethram, Hundakkatt Shiva Kshethram, Vakayadu Kotta and Kottur Maha Vishnu Kshethram, Pootakkandi Paradevata Kshethram.

 Education

 The main educational institutions are Govt. higher Secondary School Avitanallur, Naduvannur Higher Secondary School, GUPS Thrikkuttissery, ALPS Avitanallur, Poonath Nellissery UPS, Kottur AUP School, GLPS Peruvacheri and Moolad schools, Neeroth GLPS etc.